digital-land/digital-land/content/guidance/pipeline/index.md

 The collector’s primary purpose is to gather all of the resources that we know about.
 Each night it visits the URL for each resource to check if it's still valid.

-We produce a [daily log](/resource/log/2020-01-16) which records what the collector has found.
-This includes any links that cannot be accessed, or new resources that have been found at a URL.
+We produce a [daily log](/resource/log/2020-03-09) which records what the collector has found.
+This includes any links that cannot be accessed, or new resources found at a URL.

 If a resource has changed, we add it to our collection.
 The [brownfield collection](https://github.com/digital-land/brownfield-land-collection/blob/master/dataset/brownfield-land.csv) is an example of a data collection.